 Since you can run your travel agency from home, it’s very sustainable.
 The bulk of the work will be in promoting your flights and travel packages online or through word of mouth.
 To find out more about this type of home-based business, you can check out ph.via.com or WCA Travel.

 To get your home-based coffee shop started, you need a commercial espresso machine, ideally a semi-automatic one.
-It’s the best for small coffee shops because it’s not expensive (around PHP 5,000), and you still need a barista to operate it.
+It’s the best for small coffee shops because it’s not expensive (around ₱5,000).
+However, you still need a barista to operate it.
 A barista is important if you want that authentic coffee house vibe.

 Want to grind your own coffee beans?
 You’ll need an industrial grinder as well.
 Invest in an automatic drip coffee maker for customers who just want their coffee plain, dark, and strong.

-Purchase these equipment brand new, or save money by buying second-hand ones online.
+Purchase the equipment brand new, or save money by buying second-hand ones online.
 There are many preowned coffee shop equipment and furniture products for sale online, so make sure to check those out.

-With more people in the Philippines buying cars, so is the demand for car wash services.
-Pinoy car owners like their cars looking shiny and new all the time, with that fresh out of the dealership scent.
-So they make it a point to bring their cars to the car wash regularly.
+As more people buy cars, the demand for car wash services grows.
+Pinoy car owners like their cars to look shiny and new all the time, with that fresh out-of-the-dealership scent.
+They make it a point to bring their cars to the car wash regularly.

 This home-based business idea is perfect for car lovers and car owners.
-As long as you have enough space in your home to accommodate several cars at one time, you can have your own home-based car wash.
+As long as you have enough space in your garage to accommodate several cars at a time, you can set up your own home-based car wash.

 You need to invest in a compact electric pressure washer.
-This costs around PHP 7,000.
-There should be a strong water supply as well.
+This costs around ₱7,000.
+You need a strong water supply as well.
 In case of water shortage, make sure you have a pressure tank with at least 340 liters capacity.
-This costs around PHP 7,500.
+This costs around ₱7,500.

-Aside from this, you also need a vacuum cleaner with a blower (around PHP 3,700), a water hose, and a stepladder.
-You’ll also need cleaning supplies like pails, buckets, sponges, car shampoo, car wax, car polisher, scratch remover, and tire black.
+Aside from this, you also need a vacuum cleaner with a blower (around ₱3,700), a water hose, and a stepladder.
+You also need cleaning supplies like pails, buckets, sponges, car shampoo, car wax, car polisher, scratch remover, and tire black.

-As for the income potential, it really depends on how many vehicles you wash per day and how strategic your location is.
-You can charge PHP 150 for small cars and up to PHP 250 for extra-large cars.
-You can offer interior and exterior detailing services, too, which usually range from PHP 3,000 to PHP 6,000 per vehicle.
+As for the income potential, it depends on how many vehicles you wash per day and how strategic your location is.
+You can charge ₱150 for small cars and up to ₱250 for extra-large cars.
+You can offer interior and exterior detailing services, too, which usually range from ₱3,000 to ₱6,000 per vehicle.

-Which of these examples of home-based businesses appeal to you the most?
-These are just a few suggestions if you want to become an entrepreneur.
-Remember that the best home-based business ideas are ones that have proven to be successful.
+Which of these home-based business ideas appeals to you the most?
+These are just a few suggestions if you want to start a side business.

-However, if you have a unique idea inspired by your passions and interests, explore and turn it into a money making venture from home.
-At the end of the day, you know what business will bring you fulfillment, happiness, success, and stability.
+However, if you have a unique idea inspired by your passions and interests, explore and turn it into a money-making venture from home.
+At the end of the day, you know best what brings you fulfillment, happiness, success, and stability.

-Starting and running a home-based business still involves certain costs.
-If your savings are not enough for this purpose, why not apply for a loan to raise more funds for your business?
-Compare and apply for personal loans for free through Moneymax.
+Starting and running a home-based business involves certain costs.
+If your savings aren't enough, why not apply for a business loan to raise more funds for your business?
+You can also compare and apply for personal loans in the Philippines for free through Moneymax.